About the Committee of Ministers

 An active body

-Each member State chairs the Committee in turn for six-months with a handover of the chairmanship (in English alphabetical order of member States) in May and November.
+Each member State chairs the Committee in turn for six-months with a handover of the presidency (in English alphabetical order of member States) in May and November.

 Member states’ foreign ministers meet in May to review political issues and European co-operation and to give the necessary political impetus to the Council’s activities.
 Their permanent representatives (Deputies) conduct most of the business of the Committee of Ministers aided by their rapporteur and working groups which meet regularly to consider certain issues in depth before decisions are taken.
 These subsidiary groups are informal working structures of the Deputies and have no decision-making power.
 They prepare decisions for the Committee of Ministers for adoption, ideally without debate.